Live Stream Not Working? The Ultimate 2025 Guide to Troubleshooting Live Streaming Issues

 Today’s viewers watch live streams across various devices with different video player implementations.
 That means you need to use streaming protocols that are compatible with a wide range of video players and devices.

 For most broadcasters, that means using HTTP live streaming (HLS), which is compatible with any HTML5 or Video.js-based video player.
-That includes Dacast’s video player that’s also ready for nearly any device.
+That includes Dacast’s video player, which is also ready for nearly any device.

 In addition, most browsers are phasing out the Flash Player, so if you’re streaming over the RTMP protocol, some users may not be able to watch.
 If you’re getting user complaints, check which browser and device they use to access your stream.